6 Types of car insurance fraud

 According to Jim Quiggle, communications director for the Coalition Against Insurance Fraud (CAIF), insurance fraud is a “major league crime involving a wide variety of schemes.”
 Even as an everyday driver, it could help to know what it looks like.

-Although the NHTSA estimates that fake airbags represent less than 0.1 percent of what is installed in U.S. vehicles, their high likelihood of malfunction, explosion and metal shrapnel release make them dangerous to drivers.
+While the NHTSA says that counterfeit airbags are rare — it estimates that fake airbags represent less than 0.1 percent of what is installed in U.S. vehicles — they bring a high likelihood of malfunction, and risk of explosion and metal shrapnel make them a danger to drivers and vehicle occupants.

-The convenience of online shopping through sites like eBay has increased counterfeit airbag circulation.
-Additionally, some repair shops looking for ways to increase profits have been known to intentionally opt for cheaper airbag replacements, despite their installation being illegal in most states.
+The ease of online shopping, such as through platforms like eBay, has facilitated the proliferation of counterfeit airbags.
+Additionally, certain repair shops seeking higher profits have knowingly opted for cheaper, illegal airbag replacements.
+These actions jeopardize vehicle safety, as substandard airbags may fail to deploy properly in the event of an accident.
 “Crooked repair shops frequently replace the bags with cheap knockoffs, or in some cases just fill the area with junk and garbage,” says Quiggle.
 “The insurer pays for phony work and the driver ends up with a car that isn’t safe.”

-- Get a vehicle report from Carfax or a similar vendor to see your car’s accident and service history.
+- Obtain a vehicle report from Carfax or other accident history report

 The National Insurance Crime Bureau (NICB) referred to staged accidents as a “big business” that drivers should know how to spot and handle.
 They include any incidents where a driver intentionally or strategically causes a collision with another vehicle to receive a fraudulent insurance payout.
 The incident’s facts are often inflated or misrepresented to result in the unsuspecting driver being at fault.